-And so The Rating Game adjusts yet again.
-Nielsen has changed the methodology for gathering listening estimates in PPM markets by implementing a headphones bonus, and early returns indicate AQH has increased as a result.
-Of course, It should increase when measured listening is increased by 50%.
-It’s enough to drive broadcasters nuts, but smart broadcasters should use this current change to spike ratings.
+And so The Rating Game changes yet again.
+Nielsen has updated the methodology for gathering listening estimates in PPM markets by implementing a headphones bonus, and early returns indicate AQH has increased as a result.
+Of course, It should increase when a listening bonus of 50% or more is added.
+It’s enough to drive broadcasters nuts, but smart shows can use this change to spike ratings.

-To their credit, Nielsen is addressing an ongoing issue of how to measure listening that takes place via headphones or earbuds.
-As you know, meters capture inaudible radio encoded on broadcast signals.
-One of the many flaws in the system has been the inability to account for audio that’s consumed but not available to the encoders.
+To their credit, Nielsen is addressing an ongoing issue of measuring listening via headphones or earbuds.
+Meters capture inaudible radio encoded on broadcast signals.
+One of the many flaws in the system has been the inability to account for audio not available to the meters.

 This is particularly relevant because:

-Based on their findings, the geniuses behind the fortunes for thousands of broadcasters have decided that all online streaming, app, and smart speaker listening will receive a headphone bonus of 50-70%.
+But Nielsen’s reaction to this real thing is curious, and that’s being nice.
+The geniuses behind the fortunes of thousands of broadcasters have decided that all online streaming, app, and smart speaker listening will receive a headphone bonus of 50-70%.

-That’s right.
-They’re guessing (based on their survey) that this will more accurately reflect actual listening through headphones.
+They’re guessing (based on a relatively small survey) that this will more accurately reflect actual listening through headphones.

 I talked to several programmers I respect and trust to get a reaction.
 One described this move as,